giacomocamposampiero/computer-networks-2021/multimedia_final/ReadMe.txt

 matlab -batch "vad"

 ## Results for 5 audio test file
-Results for the 5 audio test files given are directly included in this folder.
-However, the zip packet is provided with the five inputs already present in the "data/" folder.
-Therefore, they can be computed again just by running the script.
+Results for the 5 audio test files given are directly included in the folder "output/".
+However, the zip packet is provided with the five inputs already copied in the "data/" folder.
+Therefore, results for test audio files can be computed again just by running the script without doing nothing else.
+The script will automatically override existing output file, if any.